Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 The Ancient Synagogue path is the first trail I mentioned in the “Trails” section.
 It is a small national park, and you can visit it separately.
 There are nearby parking and restrooms.
 As per the entrance fee, you can find it above.

-On the site, you can see the synagogue, the nearby street, and several houses around it.
-You can also see remains of the ancient Jewish community dating back to the Second Temple period.
+The site includes the synagogue, the nearby street, and several houses around it.
+It also contains the remains of the ancient Jewish community dating back to the Second Temple period.

 Ancient Ein Gedi – Archaeology and History